fr3e1/30-2-notes/Social 30-2/Chapter 3/Exploring Collectivism.md

 * his proposed solution?
 Stage a revolution

 ### Collectivist and Public Property
-* Public Property is anything owned by the state and managed according to the best interests of society; property controlled by the state for the common good of the collective.
+* Public Property is anything owned by the state and managed according to the best interests of society; property controlled by the state for the [[common good]] of the [[Collective]].
 	* Addresses the issue of economic inequality
 	* Provides motivation; workers have a stake in the success of the business or project
 * Mark- workers profit from their own labour, therefore should collectively own factories and businesses, "Abolition of private property"